stripe/stripe-go/README.md

 ## Requirements

-Per our [Language Version Support Policy](https://docs.stripe.com/sdks/versioning?lang=go#stripe-sdk-language-version-support-policy), we support the 4 most recent Go versions at the time of release.
-Currently, that's **Go 1.22+**.
+Per our [Language Version Support Policy](https://docs.stripe.com/sdks/versioning?lang=go#stripe-sdk-language-version-support-policy), we support Go versions that are currently receiving support, plus those within the extended support window.
+Currently, that's **Go 1.24+**.

 Read more and see the full schedule in the docs: https://docs.stripe.com/sdks/versioning?lang=go#stripe-sdk-language-version-support-policy